keyboard_arrow_up

 Glass Blowing

-The process of shaping glass with air.
+The process of shaping glass by blowing air into it.

 Glass Cutting